Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space: Preliminaries for the bootstrap procedure

 This leads to the condition $p \in [1,6]$ and then to the conclusion. \end{proof}

-The next results is similar to that of \cite[Lemma 3.28]{HKM}.
-We detail the proof for the sake of completeness. \begin{proposition} For any finite strong times $t \geq 0$ and for the exponent $p$ given in the assumption \eqref{data:hyp}, we have
+The next result is similar to that of \cite[Lemma 3.28]{HKM}.
+We detail the proof for the sake of completeness, highlighting the role of Assumption \eqref{data:hyp}. \begin{propo} Consider the exponent $s$ and $p_0$ given in Assumption \eqref{data:hyp}.
+For any $p \in (3, p_0)$ and any finite strong existence time $t > 0$, we have